videlais/passage-shell/README.md

 ## Settings

-The [settings.json](settings.json) holds the three options of _port_ and _loader_.
+The [settings.json](settings.json) holds the options of _port_ and _loader_.

-* _port_: Port number to start the webserver
+* _port_: Port number for the webserver
 * _loader_: The type of files to load.
-Loader will attempt to open the 'index.html' file of any directory matching its value
+Loader will attempt to open the 'index.html' file inside any directory matching its value

 Passage Shell **will not** run without proper settings and attempts to prevent invalid values.